nzaker/ATOMAP/doc/tutorial.rst

 --------------------------

 Atomap can also find the positions of oxygen columns in an Annular Bright Field (ABF) image, by firstly using an ADF image.
-We use the same ADF image as earlier, in addition to an ABF image acquired simultaneously:
+We use the same ADF image as earlier, in addition to an ABF image acquired simultaneously.
+This second image is inputed using the optional `s_image1` argument:

 .. code-block:: python